alecthomas/participle/README.md

 There are a few areas where Participle can provide useful feedback to users of your parser.

-1. Errors returned by [Parser.Parse*()](https://pkg.go.dev/github.com/alecthomas/participle/v2#Parser.Parse) will be of type [Error](https://pkg.go.dev/github.com/alecthomas/participle/v2#Error).
+1. Errors returned by [Parser.Parse*()](https://pkg.go.dev/github.com/alecthomas/participle/v2#Parser.Parse) will be:
+	1. Of type [Error](https://pkg.go.dev/github.com/alecthomas/participle/v2#Error).
 This will contain positional information where available.
+	2. May either be [ParseError](https://pkg.go.dev/github.com/alecthomas/participle/v2#ParseError) or [lexer.Error](https://pkg.go.dev/github.com/alecthomas/participle/v2/lexer#Error)
 2. Participle will make a best effort to return as much of the AST up to the error location as possible.
 3. Any node in the AST containing a field `Pos lexer.Position` will be automatically populated from the nearest matching token.